Folkestone Groomers Directory

 How do I clean my dog after a muddy walk?

-Start with the paws first using lukewarm water and a soft brush or cloth.
-Wipe the body with damp towels following hair growth direction, check between toes for debris, and dry thoroughly.
+Start with the paws first using lukewarm water and a portable paw washer or soft brush.
+Wipe the body with damp microfibre towels following hair growth direction, check between toes for debris, and dry thoroughly.
 Only bathe when simple wiping cannot remove caked-on mud.

 Do I need to bathe my dog after every muddy walk?

-No, bathing after every muddy walk is unnecessary and can be harmful.
-[1] Over-bathing strips natural oils from your dog's coat and can cause skin irritation.
-Simple wiping and paw cleaning are usually sufficient unless mud has caked into the coat.
+No, bathing after every muddy walk is unnecessary and can be harmful.[1]
+Over-bathing strips natural oils from your dog's coat and can cause skin irritation.
+Simple wiping and paw cleaning are usually sufficient unless mud has caked into the coat or your dog has rolled in something unpleasant.

 What's the safest way to dry a dog after rain?